r-dbi/odbc/cran-comments.md

-This release fixes a -Wtautological-constant-compare warning and removes use of CXX1X Macros.
+This release fixes an upstream due to a change in the latest version of dbplyr (1.2.0), which is the reason odbc needs an update so soon after the previous one.

 ## Test environments
 * local OS X install, R 3.4.3